The 8 Best TTRPG Sandbox Campaigns Ever Written

 It may help to read my previous piece, The 8 Best Guided Campaigns Ever for context.

-The term “sandbox” gets used really loosely, but I mean something specific by it.
+My first requirement: it has to be a sandbox campaign, not just a sandbox.
+The term “sandbox” gets used really loosely, but what exactly is it?
 A sandbox campaign is a published campaign built for open-ended play, with no required sequence of events, where players decide which opportunities to pursue.
 The world can absolutely have structure, conflict, or major antagonists, but the book can’t require players to engage them in a fixed order — and, crucially, it has to give you reasons to keep playing in it.

 The Progenitors

 World of Greyhawk (1980) did build on it by giving the sandbox its first moment of mainstream legitimacy.
-While Wilderlands was a small-press release with a basic look, Greyhawk came from TSR and had the full support of D&D. It offered detailed geography, political history, and a living world that felt real without telling players what to do.
+While Wilderlands was a small-press release with a basic look, Greyhawk came from TSR and had the full support of D&D. It had detailed geography, political history, and a living world that felt real without telling players what to do.
 It showed the sandbox style could succeed at the top of the industry, and it also proved that a richly detailed world could exist alongside true player freedom.
-My goal is point to the greatest inheritors of what these progenitors established.
+My goal is to point to the greatest inheritors of what these sandboxes established.

-Without further ado, here are the 7 best sandbox campaigns ever written (and some honorable mentions).
+Without further ado, here are the 8 best sandbox campaigns ever written (and some honorable mentions).

 The Greats